WordPress/sustainability/contribute.md

 1. Say hi in our [#sustainability Slack channel](https://wordpress.slack.com/archives/sustainability/).
 We will be very happy to welcome you!
 2. Listen and join the discussion in our [Slack weekly meetings](https://wordpress.slack.com/archives/sustainability/) (both sync or async).
 3. Leave your ideas on our posts, chat summaries and next agendas comments in [P2](https://make.wordpress.org/sustainability/).
-4. Assign yourself to the [Github issues](https://github.com/WordPress/sustainability/issues) or [roadmap projects](https://github.com/orgs/WordPress/projects/134/views/1) you are interested in contributing and start there!
+4. Comment or even assign yourself to [admin tasks](https://github.com/WordPress/sustainability/issues?q=is%3Aissue+is%3Aopen+label%3Aadmin) and [roadmap projects](https://github.com/orgs/WordPress/projects/134) you're interested in contributing to!

 ## How to contribute to this Sustainability handbook